-This authority has not engaged in any commercial investments primarily for yield and has no material non-treasury investments.
+This authority has not engaged in any commercial investments primarily for yield.

 Treasury Management reporting

 The Council is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of policies, estimates and actuals.